slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

     Tasklet().run()
 ```

-### How it works
+### How It Works
 This example demonstrates how to create a complete Dripline service that handles SET/GET/CMD requests and generates continuous data streams.
 The system simulates a hardware device with configurable parameters and real-time data generation.

-**RandomWalk Service (`slowtask-randomwalk-service.py`)**:
+**RandomWalk Service (`slowtask-randomwalk-service.py`)**
-- In SlowTask modules, `_initialize()`, `_run()`, and `_finalize()` functions are called by SlowDash in this order (if defined, among some others).
+- In SlowTask modules, `_initialize()`, `_run()`, and `_finalize()` are called by SlowDash in this order (if defined, among other hooks).

-- The SlowPy node, `dripline.service(handler)`, receives the SET/GET/CMD Dripline commands, passes them to the service handler, and sends back the reply.
-The `.aio_start()` method creates asynchronous tasks for command processing and heartbeat sending.
+- The SlowPy node `dripline.service(handler)` receives SET/GET/CMD Dripline commands, forwards them to the service handler, and sends back replies.
+The `.aio_start()` method creates asynchronous tasks for command processing and heartbeat emission.

-- The user `RandomwalkService` class is a service handler that simulates a hardware device:
+- The `RandomwalkService` class is the user service handler:
-  - Maintains internal state: current position (`self.x`) and step size (`self.step`), both corresponding to Dripline endpoints
+  - Maintains internal state: current position (`self.x`) and step size (`self.step`), both mapped to Dripline endpoints.
-  - The SlowPy node calls the user's `on_set()` method when it receives a Dripline SET request
+  - The SlowPy node calls the handler’s `on_set()` method upon receiving a Dripline SET request.
-  - Similarly, `on_get()` and `on_command()` methods will be called for GET and CMD requests, respectively, if defined
+  - Similarly, `on_get()` and `on_command()` methods will be called for GET and CMD requests, respectively, if defined.
-  - The `run()` method starts an asynchronous task to produce the random walk data
+  - The `run()` method is specific to this example and implements the user loop, including simulating the random walk process and sending out the data.

-- The last block with a Tasklet allows running this SlowTask as an independent process, instead of a loaded module in the SlowDash server process, to deploy SlowTasks over a distributed multi-node/multi-process system, or to run in an independent Docker container.
-This feature is not used in this example.
+- The final block with a `Tasklet` allows running this SlowTask as an independent process — useful for distributed multi-node/multi-process deployments or separate Docker containers.
+(Not used in this example.)

-**Control Interface (`slowtask-control-randomwalk.py`)**:
+**Control Interface (`slowtask-control-randomwalk.py`)**
-- Similar to the control-peaches examples, this SlowTask connects user controls on the web interface to the Dripline endpoints.
+- Similar to the control-peaches examples, this SlowTask connects user controls in the web interface to Dripline endpoints.
-- Instead of storing a static HTML form, this script dynamically generates the HTML form using the `_get_html()` function.
+- Instead of storing a static HTML form, the script dynamically generates the form via `_get_html()`.